Sheriff Steve Deweese

 Steve has worked in the Home Confinement, Road Patrol, and Domestic Violence, to include the Special Response Team.
 Steve has conducted over fifty-five law enforcement trainings within the State of West Virginia and has attended over eight National Conferences in Domestic Violence.
 Steve has a degree in Corporate Leadership through Mountain State University.
-Sheriff Deweese is a member of the West Virginia Army National Guard, where he currently serves as Sergeant Major at Joint Force Headquarters in Coonskin, WV.
+Sheriff Steve Deweese recently retired from the West Virginia Army National Guard and the U.S. Army with over 30 years of service.
 Steve was deployed to combat operations in support of Operation Iraqi Freedom II & VI.

 Law Enforcement Awards

 - 2005 Blue Mass Award- outstanding officer within the tri-state area by the Secretary of State’s office.

 - 2008 Certificate of Merit- outstanding service to Putnam County citizens from Governors Committee.

 - 2017- Law Enforcement Commendation Medal- Awarded by The National Society of the Sons of the American Revolution.

 Military Awards & Decorations

 - Bronze Star Medal with one Oak Leaf Cluster